mrepic12/Advanced-Photometric-Analysis-for-Predicting-Specific-Star-Formation-Rates-in-Large-Galaxies/README.md

 Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue if you have any suggestions or improvements.

+I have implemented the LSTM, SVR, Linear Regression, Random Forest and Decion trees

 Contact